tmahmood/taskwarrior-web/README.md

 * rollup
 * Task Warrior (obviously :) )

 Still work in progress.
-But in the current stage it is pretty usable
+But in the current stage it is pretty usable.
+You can see the list at the bottom, for what I intend to add, and what's been done.

 ![Application](./screenshots/full_page.png)